frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 For example, Machine Learning involves processing a lot of data, and this data flows within the system from the CPU and memory subsystem to the GPU to be processed.
 Properly written Machine Learning application routines minimize communication between the GPU and CPU once the dataset is loaded on the GPU, but getting the data onto the GPU typically turns the application into a noisy neighbor to the rest of the system.
 Imagine if the GPU card is connected to NUMA node 0, and the application is running on cores located in NUMA node 1.
 All that data has to go through the interconnect to the GPU card.

 The interconnect provides more theoretical bandwidth than a single PCIe 3.0 device can operate at, ~40 GB/s vs. 15 GB/s.
 But we have to understand that interconnect is used for all PCIe connectivity and memory transfers by the CPU scheduler.
 If you want to explore this topic more, I recommend reviewing Amdahl's Law - Validity of the single processor approach to achieving large scale computing capabilities - published in 1967.
 (Still very relevant) And the strongly related Little's Law.
-Keeping the application processes and data-processing software components on the same NUMA node keeps the workloads from flooding the QPI/UPI/aIF interconnect.
+Keeping the application processes and data-processing software components on the same NUMA node keeps the workloads from flooding the QPI/UPI/ AMD IF interconnect.

 For VNF workloads, it is essential to avoid any latency introduced by the system.
 Concepts like VT-d (Virtualization Technology for Directed I/O) reduces the time spent in a system for IOs and isolate the path so that no other workload can affect its operation.
 Ensuring the vCPU operates within the same NUMA domain ensures that no additional penalties are introduced by traffic on the interconnect and ensures the shortest path is provided from the CPU to the PCIe device.